Stanley Hiller: Biography

 He had a 20-year progression of corporate turnarounds, starting by "cleaning up" mini-conglomerate G.W.
 Murphy Industries, which the group changed into Reed Tool Co. and in 1979 he sold it to energy giant Baker International.
 Soon after that success, the Hiller group took control of the nation's largest moving and storage company, Bekins Co., reversing 20 years of declining earnings as a percent of sales.
-He took leadership roles in of all of the turnarounds, including Baker International, for which he fashioned a merger with Hughes Tool Company to become today's Baker Hughes Corporation.
+He took leadership roles in all of the turnarounds, including Baker International, for which he fashioned a merger with Hughes Tool Company to become today's Baker Hughes Corporation.

 One of Mr. Hiller's most successful turnarounds came close to the end of his career.
 At an age when most men contemplate retirement, he persuaded Borg-Warner to spin off to shareholders its failing York International, one of the world's largest air conditioning firms, and put him in charge as CEO.
 A year after Mr. Hiller took the helm of the once floundering company the company posted a five-fold increase in profits, a 130% rise in stock price, and a stable employment.

 Maybe his last turnaround was of the Key Tronic Corporation.
 In March 1992 he was chosen to lead the company away from the brink of failure.
 Thanks to Hiller's cost-cutting and labor-saving steps, Key Tronic began to demonstrate signs of a recovery by 1993.
 Profitability returned to the long-time leader in the keyboard industry after years of torpid financial performance.
 Hiller's short reign came to end in 1995, his temporary, stopgap work completed.

 Stanley Hiller also served on Boeing's board of directors from 1976 to 1998.

 On May 25, 1946 he married Carolyn Balsdon who he had met as a student at UC Berkeley.
 Together, they had two sons, Jeffrey and Stephen.
 In later years, the couple lived in Atherton, California.
 Hiller died on April 20, 2006, at age 81 of complications associated with Alzheimer's disease.